stormrubio3000/1902-Notes/Andy-Notes/Week3/Project1_requirements.md

 * repository pattern (whether implemented here or in the data access project) abstracts EF-based data access

 ### user interface
-* interactive console application
+* ASP.NET MVC web application
-* has only display- and input-related code
-* low-priority component, will be replaced when we move to project 1
+* strongly-typed views
+* minimize logic in views
+* customize the default styling to some extent

 ### data access
 * class library
-* contains scaffolded EF DbContext
+* contains EF DbContext
 * if it has DTOs, no business logic should be on them

 ### test
 * use TDD for some of the application
 * focus on unit testing business logic
+* data access tests should not impact the app's actual database

 ## object model
 ### customer